naturalis/mtdna-reference-database/src/cow_metadata_pipeline/scripts/README.md

     -o  --outfile
                       The output file to write the breed of each biosample to.
     -d --descriptions
     	        The description files genereated by the seperate_lines.py script.
     -b --breedfile
               The path to the 'all_breed_counts.txt' file.

-The script takes the breedfile, descriptions and the original input files and reformates all the usefull information into one CSV files.
+The script takes the breedfile, descriptions and the original input files and reformates all the usefull information into one CSV file (see results/test/test_info_EVA.csv).
+Alongside this a dictionary containing the counts of the the country of the breeds and direction is generated (breed_spread.txt).